 1980’s Kitchen Gets A Modern Makeover!

-PROJECT GOALS: We wanted to open up the kitchen so that it flowed seamlessly with the living room as one large living space.
-Must haves included an island, pantry storage, and lots of natural light flowing into the kitchen.
+We wanted to open up the kitchen so that it flowed seamlessly with the living room as one large living space.
+Must haves include an island, pantry storage, and lots of natural light flowing into the kitchen.

 Location: Burlington, MA